roman-milk/roman-milk.github.io/rachels-mother.md

+===

- ****** Rachel's Mother Ch.
-3 ****** bypainmaster© On Monday evening I went around to Rachel's place as always for dinner.
+On Monday evening I went around to Rachel's place as always for dinner.
 Sandra was not home as yet.
 I told Rachel that I was really horny from not having seen her all weekend.
 The truth is that I was still thinking about her mother and was desperate to let a load go.
 Rachel was sure that her mother would not be home for at least half an hour so we slipped into her room and started kissing.
 Rachel didn't want to get caught by her mother and she said

  "We will have to be quick – I don't want mum to catch us – I don't want her thinking that I am having sex or she will think I am a slut"